Decipher tumors through epigenetic regulation, genome instability and their crosstalk

-The focus of our work is to understand cell fate decisions during development and human disease.
+The focus of our work is to understand cell fate decisions in human disease.
 We are developing state-of-art single-cell technologies to characterize cell heterogeneity in a systematic manner and to identify key players involved in controlling specific cell fates.

 In our group, we are fascinated by why cells in our body contain the exact same DNA sequence but turn into different fates.
 For instance, what is it that makes some cells in human bodies become cancer and not others?
 And how can stem cells differentiate into totally different cell types?

-Our main aim is to understand the role of epigenetics in controlling cell fate in human disease and we have adopted two main approaches to accomplish this:
+Our main aim is to decipher molecular mechanism of tumorigenesis and we have adopted two research directions to accomplish this:

 Developing start-of-art single-cell technologies.

 The insight from our research could give us better knowledge of cancer progression at the single-cell level, and provide a potential clinical diagnosis toolkit.
 A long-term goal is to reveal a target for cancer therapy.